-The mood was celebratory at Dizzy’s Club (Jazz at Lincoln Center) as Grammy winner, trumpeter, educator Charlie Sepulveda and his group The Turnaround launched a three-night run at the iconic venue.
+The mood was celebratory at Dizzy’s Club (Jazz at Lincoln Center) as Grammy winner, trumpeter, educator Charlie Sepulveda and his group The Turnaround launched a historic three-night run at the iconic venue.

-At Dizzy’s, the ensemble and renowned guests (trumpeter) Randy Brecker, (trombonist) Steve Turre, (saxophonist) Miguel Zenon, and Nestor Torres, who took turns sitting in, interpreted selections from the albums, “Songs for Nat (High-Note),” and “Mr. E.P.- A Tribute to Eddie Palmieri” (High-Note).
-Also, they tipped their hats to influencers Perez Prado, Dizzy Gillespie, Tito Puente, and Mongo Santamaria.
-Highlights include a contemporary interpretation of Prado’s famous hit, “Cherry Pink and Apple Blossom White,” and a heartfelt duet between Charlie and his wife, Natalia (Nat for short).
+At Dizzy’s, the ensemble and renowned guests (trumpeter) Randy Brecker, (trombonist) Steve Turre, (saxophonist) Miguel Zenon, and (flutist) Nestor Torres took turns sitting in and putting their spin on selections from the albums, “Song for Nat,” “Mr. E.P. – A Tribute to Eddie Palmieri (both on HighNote Records).
+Also, they tipped their hats to the great Perez Prado, Dizzy Gillespie, Tito Puente, and Mongo Santamaria.